A Local-Realistic Quantum Mechanical Model of Spin and Spin Entanglement: Higher spins

 \section{Higher spins}

-In this section we extend the model to particle having spin $S$ higher than \textonehalf.
+In this section we extend the model of Sect.~\ref{sec:spin} to particle having spin $S$ higher than \textonehalf.
 For particles with general spin number $S$ ($S=1/2, 1, 3/2, \ldots$), the quantity here denoted as spin ($s$) can take $2S+1$ values equispaced between +1 and -1 ($s\in[1,1-1/S,\ldots,-1]$).